Travel guide

 • WhatsApp and Telegram over data.
 Calls through these apps consume much less than an international call.
 Configure them for high-quality calls only when you are on Wi-Fi.

-• Share connection carefully.
-Hotspot consumes data quickly, especially if other devices are connected (laptop, tablet).
+• Share connection with caution.
+Hotspot consumes data quickly, especially if there are other connected devices (laptop, tablet).
 Use it only when necessary.

-With these tricks and a good PuraSim data plan, your trip to Europe will have the connectivity you need without unnecessary expenses.
+With these tricks and a good data plan from PuraSim, your trip to Europe will have the connectivity you need without unnecessary expenses.

 Frequently asked questions